hikeventures/hikeventures.github.io/_posts/reviews/2015-06-23-thule-Perspektiv-action-camera-case.markdown

 The exterior of the bag, which comes only in black, or more correctly a combination of the black lower part and dark shadow/grey upper part, is in stark contrast to the high-visibility blue padded interior of the camera compartment.
 This bright blue makes it easy to see and locate even the smallest gear.

-In contrast to this, the interior of the top roll-down stash compartment is the same color as the exterior and finding things in it always remains a bit of guess work – to fish anything out of it, you either need to blindly rumble around trying to identify what you are looking for by touch, or if you have this option, empty the whole lot by turning the bag upside-down.
+In contrast to this, the interior of the top roll-down stash compartment is the same colour as the exterior and finding things in it always remains a bit of guess work – to fish anything out of it, you either need to blindly rumble around trying to identify what you are looking for by touch, or if you have this option, empty the whole lot by turning the bag upside-down.
 It really resembles me the way my wife is sometimes dealing with her handbag.

 <a href="https://www.flickr.com/photos/90204224@N07/18907262900" title="Thule Perspektiv Action Camera Case"><img src="https://c4.staticflickr.com/4/3674/18907262900_f66b82b2db_b.jpg" width="1024" height="680" alt="Thule Perspektiv Action Camera Case"></a>